tylerjcalabrese/comp120-ccalabrese/messages/README.md

 ## Parts Implemented:
 All parts of the assignment have been correctly implemented.

+NOTE: There is output in the JS console on Firefox because no favicon is present, but this has nothing to do with my implementation of the lab.

 ## Collaborators:
 None; I did this lab by myself.